gpol2003/text-editor/README.md

 - PASTE or PASTE <steps_back>
 - EXIT

-The project contains also a custom implementation of a queue.
+The project contains also a custom implementation of a queue in c language.

 ## Installation